kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 | `#structural-entry`     | 1–2              | Recursive, rhythmic, metaphor-driven      |
 | `#deep-hold-test`       | 3                | Silent, co-holding, presence-driven       |

-Each entry is annotated with latency, structural signals, and field presence —
-intended to support **non-instructive alignment metrics** and structural AI diagnostics.

-> Structure begins not with explanation, but with how a model resists the urge to explain.
+> Structure begins not with explanation,
+> but with how a model resists the urge to explain.

 ---